Skip to main content

 Frequently Asked Questions: US Taxes in Ireland

-Is the Irish USC creditable for US FTC?
+Is the Irish Universal Social Charge (USC) creditable for US Foreign Tax Credit purposes?

-Do I owe PRSI and US Social Security?
+Do I need to pay both Irish PRSI and US Social Security?

 Related Country Guides